coatyio/coaty-js/docs/man/communication-protocol.md

 Message Token level **must** equal the original message token of the corresponding request event.

-When receiving a request event, the Source Object ID has to be checked against the identity of the receiving Coaty container.
-If both Object IDs are identical, the received event **must not** be dispatched to the application, but has to be ignored.
-The objective behind this is to ensure that a publishing container is **not** receiving its own publications.

-Basically, the Event level is filtered to support event-specific subscriptions for observing request and response events:
+The Event level is always added to the topic filter to support event-specific subscriptions for observing request and response events:

 ```
 /// subscription for request events